 Well, I have paid a shop and scammer shop before using Gcash and Cebuana which is faster than going to physical stores.
 So if you have a sari-sari store, aside from bills payment and selling load you can also offer remittances.

 You can definitely use coins.ph for your online transactions, whether it’s incoming or outgoing.
-Even though most of the features are available on your current payment account or mobile banking there’s still no greater benefits from them like having discounts, rebates, and rewards which you can only get from coins.ph.
+Even though most of the features are available on your current payment account or mobile banking there are still no greater benefits from them like having discounts, rebates, and rewards which you can only get from coins.ph.

 The iPhone app!

-I am using a late iPhone model just to clarify that I’m not the rich kid type or pa-rich kid type hahaha.
+I am using a late iPhone model just to clarify that I’m not the rich kid type or pa-rich kid-type hahaha.
 Their app for iPhone usually updates but doesn’t have some features that an android app does have.

-Or sometimes android gets newer features while us iPhone users will be waiting a bit longer to have the same feature.
+Or sometimes android gets newer features while we iPhone users will be waiting a bit longer to have the same feature.
 We don’t have the virtual visa card feature while Android has that.
 Too bad for us.

 Having that visa virtual card said, it’s no longer available.

-Well, I tried to log into my account using my husband’s android phone and attempted to get a visual card but it says it is temporarily unavailable.
+Well, I tried to log into my account using my husband’s Android phone and attempted to get a visual card but it says it is temporarily unavailable.
 Which has been unavailable for a while now.